 Dr. Sandoval is currently a practicing clinician and maintains a caseload in outpatient and inpatient settings, including acute rehabilitation and intensive care units.
 He has several years of experience working with adult populations treating both neurological, orthopedic, and upper extremity and hand conditions.
 He holds several specialty certifications at the state and national level, including hand therapy (HTC), physical agent modalities (PAM), stroke rehabilitation (CSRS), swallowing assessment and intervention (SWC), and soft tissue mobilization (IASTM).
 Dr. Sandoval is currently pursuing the Certified Hand Therapist (CHT) certification and has met requirements to sit for the examination.
 He is passionate about working with adult populations in the areas of neurological rehabilitation and hand therapy.
 His leisure pursuits include hiking with his two dogs, traveling, cooking and exploring new restaurants in the Los Angeles area.

 Lisa PhillipsProgram Manager

-Lisa loves sewing, gardening, college football and animals — specifically her two black Labs, Chihuahua and one white kitty.
+Lisa loves sewing, gardening, stained glass, college football and animals — specifically her fur babies.